“Everything must be made as simple as possible. But not simpler.”

 Your landing page is a place where you can quickly collect someone’s contact info, so you can follow up with them later.
 People won’t stay there for long — they’ll get a quick sample of your writing style and what you offer, and they’ll “self-select” whether they’re interested or not.

-If they sign up for your “free gift,” you know it will probably change their life for the better.
+If they sign up for your “free gift,” you know it has the potential to change their life for the better.

 How to use the Anti-Marketing Manifesto in your landing page: put yourself — i.e., your personality, your values, your perspectives, your “voice,” and a pic of you — onto the page!